-Class A Shares are reserved exclusively for investors acting as financial intermediaries in certain Asian countries and Latin American countries, who have been approved by the Management Company.
+Class A Shares are reserved exclusively for investors acting as financial intermediaries in certain markets, who have been approved by the Management Company.
 Class A Shares are subject to the taxe d'abonnement rate of 0.05%.
 Part of the investment management fee is paid to the relevant intermediary holding these Share Classes to compensate them for shareholder services provided to underlying beneficial owners of these Shares.
 For further details of such arrangements, please refer to the Investment Management Fees sub-section in the Charges and Expenses section.
-The following Funds are registered in Asia: